29 Acacia Avenue

-29 Acacia Avenue (U.S. title: The Facts of Love) is a1945 British comedy-drama film directed by Henry Cass and starring Gordon Harker, Betty Balfour and Jimmy Hanley.
+29 Acacia Avenue (U.S. title: The Facts of Love) is a 1945 British comedy-drama film directed by Henry Cass and starring Gordon Harker, Betty Balfour and Jimmy Hanley.
 It was written by Muriel and Sydney Box based on the 1944 play by Denis and Mabel Constanduros.

-Premise
+Plot

 Peter Robinson falls in love with the naïve country girl Fay and the worldly, wealthy and already-married Joan, and lives with them both (and Joan's husband) at his parents' house.
 However, one day Peter's parents unexpectedly return from holiday, and all hell breaks loose.